 Don’t get me wrong I love pedigree dogs.
 But neither I nor anyone else has a right to breed dogs with no thought as to the kind of body they have to inhabit.

-If we want to take a wolf and turn it into a fluffy, colourful, lapdog that’s one thing.
+If we want to take a wolf and turn it into a fluffy, colorful, lapdog that’s one thing.
 But to remove a dog’s ability to run, swim and breath efficiently is surely a step too far?

 In essence I’d like to see dogs have a right to be born into healthy bodies, and to see the future genetic health of our pedigree breeds secured.